irkvuz/schedule/README.md

 # Schedule of Baikal State University (Irkutsk)

 This is [React.js](https://reactjs.org) based single page progressive web application.
+This application is designed from scratch.

 ![Desktop and Mobile](docs/screenshots/1/4.png)